 2. Luxembourg Gardens

 From the spring to the fall, the Luxembourg Gardens are one of the best places in Paris to escape city chaos and relax.
-The gardens were built in the early 1600s for the Queen of France, Marie de Médici, and modeled after the Pitti Palace and Boboli Gardens in Florence.
+The gardens were built in the early 1600s for the Queen of France, Marie de Médici, modeled after the Pitti Palace and Boboli Gardens in Florence.
 Today, the gardens surround the Luxembourg Palace, home to the French Senate.

 See Related: Best Places for Falafels in Paris